Tuesday, June 9, 2026

 12 April 2026

 Not too much going on, gamewise.
 We are playing Lord of the Rings 5e, which we are all enjoying.
 Dan is certainly a master of Middle Earth!
 I am desperately trying to get my Greyhawk/Blackmoor game up and running again, but it's been hard since people--including me--have to keep cancelling.
-It pissed Ed off to no end, and I don't blame him.
-He's a social guy, and when he plans to play, then doesn't, he gets cranky. of all of the players in our group of six, Ed is definitely the most consistent.
+It pisses Ed off to no end, and I don't blame him.
+He's a social guy, and when he plans to play, then doesn't, he gets cranky.
+Of all of the players in our group of six, Ed is definitely the most consistent.

 I am going to sell some stuff to Noble Knight if they offer me a fair price.
 I am getting rid of things I don't want or need, and I am not buying anything new, even though there are some tasty Kickstarters out there from the Troll Lords.
 If I am patient, I can get the stuff for 50% off once its in circulation.
 One thing I learned during Lent: do not impulse buy.
 But: it is hard.
 My precioussssss...